 - (a) in May 2004, our registered capital was increased from RMB55 million to RMB103 million.
 The increased registered capital was contributed by 5 then existing Shareholders and 6 then new Shareholders; - (b) in July 2005, our registered capital was increased from RMB103 million to RMB156 million.
 The increased registered capital was contributed by 12 new Shareholders; - (c) in October 2006, our registered capital was increased from RMB156 million to RMB200 million.
 The increased registered capital was contributed by 5 then existing Shareholders and 7 then new Shareholders; - (d) in March 2007, our registered capital was increased from RMB200 million to RMB205.13 million.
-The increased registered capital was contributed as to RMB2.68 million by Mr. Wu Liejin and as to RMB2.45 million by crediting our capital reserve as registered capital; - (e) in June 2008, our registered capital was increased from RMB205.13 million to RMB232 million.
+The increased registered capital was contributed as to RMB2.68 million by Mr. Wu Liejin and as to RMB2.45 million by crediteding our capital reserve as registered capital; - (e) in June 2008, our registered capital was increased from RMB205.13 million to RMB232 million.
 The increased registered capital was contributed by 13 then existing Shareholders; - (f) at the time of our establishment as a joint stock limited liability company on March 12, 2009, our initial registered capital was RMB232 million, divided into 232 million Domestic Shares with a nominal value of RMB1.00 each, all of which were fully paid up; - (g) in May 2009, our registered capital was increased from RMB232 million to RMB300 million.
 The increased registered capital was contributed by 12 then new Shareholders; - (h) in December 2010, our registered capital was increased from RMB300 million to RMB405 million.
-Capital reserves of RMB54 million and return on equity of RMB51 million was credited as registered capital, 105 million shares were further issued to the then existing Shareholders on a pro-rata basis;
+Capital reserves of RMB54 million was credited as registered capital, 51 million shares were further issued to the then existing Shareholders on a pro-rata basis;

 - (i) in August 2011, our registered capital was increased from RMB405 million to RMB522 million.
 The increased registered capital was contributed by 31 then existing Shareholders; - (j) in November 2012, our registered capital was increased from RMB522 million to RMB645 million.
-The increased registered capital was contributed by 8 then existing Shareholders and 7 then new Shareholders: - (k) in December 2013, our registered capital was increased from RMB645 million to RMB709.5 million.
-The increased registered capital was due to crediting our capital reserves of RMB64.5 million as registered capital on a pro-rata basis; - (1) in December 2013, our registered capital was increased from RMB709.5 million to RMB800 million.
+The increased registered capital was contributed by 8 then existing Shareholders and 7 then new Shareholders; - (k) in December 2013, our registered capital was increased from RMB645 million to RMB709.5 million.
+The increased registered capital was due to crediting our capital reserves of RMB64.5 million as registered capital on a pro-rata basis; - (l) in December 2013, our registered capital was increased from RMB709.5 million to RMB800 million.
 The increased registered capital was contributed by 14 then existing Shareholders and 2 then new Shareholders.

-Upon completion of the Global Offering, our registered capital will be increased to RMB1,066,666,667, made up of 773,333,333 Domestic Shares and 293,333,334 H Shares fully paid up or credited as fully paid up, representing approximately 72.5% and 27.5% of our registered capital, respectively.
+Upon completion of the [REDACTED], our registered capital will be increased to RMB[REDACTED], made up of [REDACTED] Domestic Shares and [REDACTED] H Shares fully paid up or credited as fully paid up, representing approximately [REDACTED]% and [REDACTED]% of our registered capital, respectively.
 Save as aforesaid, there has been no alteration in our share capital since our establishment.